mkordas/mkordas.github.io/_posts/2016-08-01-real-meaning-of-tdd.md

 gets obscured pretty fast.
 I have impression that it happened even to as simple idea as TDD...

-During interviews I like to ask simple question: How do you understand TDD?
+During interviews I like to ask simple question: **How do you understand TDD?**
 I'm so surprised by some of the answers...

 * "project has some tests"
 * "code coverage is at least 80%"
 * "tests are written during the same iteration"

-More educated guys notice that it's about the order:
+More educated guys notice that it's about the **order**:

 * "all tests should be written first"
 * "tests should be created after initial skeleton of application"

-Very few of them understand the actual essence of TDD.
-There's no one definition what it is, but I'd be more than satisfied with the following explanations:
+Very few of them understand the actual **essence of TDD**.
+There's no one definition what it is, but I'd be more than satisfied with the following
+explanations:

 * It's a practice where all the code and entire design is driven by having a test first